yuxi-liu-wired/cyc-archive/README.md

   * `opencyc.org` and `www.opencyc.org`: From the `OpenCyc.org` website, which went offline around 2016.
 Particularly interesting is the tutorial at `www.opencyc.org\doc\doc`.
   * `www.larkc.eu` and `wiki.larkc.eu`: The "Large Knowledge Collider" website, last updated in 2011.
 It got converted to a [domain parking website](https://en.wikipedia.org/wiki/Domain_parking) in 2015.
   * `207.207.9.186` and `game.cyc.com`: Two websites for the game of "FACTory".
 It was first launched in 2005 and was hosted on `207.207.9.186` until 2007.
 It was then hosted on `game.cyc.com` until 2012.
+  * `twitter.com`: The tweets of `@cyc_ai`.
+It began in 2008 and ended in 2011 after 15764 tweets, mostly in the format of "I just leaned `<statement>`, true or false?".
+It shut down some time around 2017.
+  * `www.cycfoundation.org\blog`: Blog posts by the Cyc Foundation.
+It started in 2007 and ended in 2011.
+  * `cycfoundation.org\concepts`: Around 27000 concepts in the Semantic Web version of OpenCyc.
+They were originally hosted on `sw.opencyc.org`, but the archived version on the Internet Archive is completely broken.
+For some reason, the version hosted on `cycfoundation.org` had been correctly archived, which is why I downloaded these.
-  * `blog.cyc.com`: 11 blogposts by the Cyc Foundation.
+  * `blog.cyc.com`: 11 more blog posts by the Cyc Foundation.
 It started in 2008, and ended in 2011.
   * `tunes.org`: Some IRC chat records about Cyc back in 2002--2003.
   * `suo.ieee.org`: The [IEEE 1600.1 Standard Upper Ontology Working Group](https://web.archive.org/web/20080523023923/http://suo.ieee.org/) website, which was last updated on `2003-12-28`.
 Cyc was a participant of it.
 * `other_files`:
   * `Douglas Lenat.md`: Notes I've taken during the research of this essay.
   * `Cyc101_tutorial_slides.zip`: Tutorial slides downloaded from [Cyc 101 Tutorial at OpenCyc.org](https://web.archive.org/web/20120409060356/http://opencyc.org/doc/tut/?expand_all=1)
   * `minimal-cyc-kb.txt` and `opencyc-ontology.txt`: Early snapshots of the Cyc ontology and knowledge base from before 2002.
 Downloaded from [1](https://web.archive.org/web/20070309111053/http://www.cyc.com:80/SUO/minimal-cyc-kb.txt) and [2](https://web.archive.org/web/20130115202515/http://www.cyc.com:80/SUO/opencyc-ontology.txt)
+  * `www.saildart.org.zip`: The complete archive of [`www.saildart.org/DBL`](https://www.saildart.org/DBL).
+It is Douglas Lenat's files at the SAILDART archive, an archive of the first [Stanford Artificial Intelligence Laboratory](https://en.wikipedia.org/wiki/Stanford_Artificial_Intelligence_Laboratory) derived from its final backup tapes.
 * `scraping_utils`: Scripts used for scraping, described above.

 The general impression after reading through the entire system is that there was a single period of "massive extinction event" during 2013--2016, where Cycorp purged just about everything from the Internet.
 No more OpenCyc, tutorial, reference, Ontological Engineer's handbook... everything was purged, except marketing material.
 This closely corresponds to the commercialization wave in 2016 when Lenat declared Cyc "done" and started commercializing it.